msg-systems/WPF-GUI-Localizer/README.md

 Calling ```AbstractLiteralProvider.Instance.Save()``` guarantees changes made to the translations will be saved.
 If necessary, ```AbstractLiteralProvider``` will wait for the initialization process to finish and use a Dispacher to continuously push new frames, in order to not freeze up the UI during the initialization process.

 ##### ```AbstractLiteralProvider.Exit(true)```
 If possible, changes made to the translations will be saved.
 If initialization has not finished, it will be aborted and changes will not be saved.
 Until the cancellation process has finished, ```AbstractLiteralProvider``` will use a Dispacher to continuously push new frames, in order to not freeze up the UI during the cancellation process.

-In some cases calling ```AbstractLiteralProvider.Exit(true)``` takes as much time as calling no function.
+*In some cases calling ```AbstractLiteralProvider.Exit(true)``` may take as much time as calling no function.*

 <a id="exitnosave"></a>
 #### Exiting without saving

 ##### ```AbstractLiteralProvider.Exit(false)```
 The changes made to the translations will not be saved and initialization will be stoped, if it has not finished.
-The exact result caused by calling ```AbstractLiteralProvider.Exit(false)``` varies.
 Until the cancellation process has finished, ```AbstractLiteralProvider``` will use a Dispacher to continuously push new frames, in order to not freeze up the UI during the cancellation process.

 *In some cases calling ```AbstractLiteralProvider.Exit(false)``` may take as much time as calling no function.*

 ##### no function called